-4. Shortfalls which represent a higher proportion of the national target set by Government should incur a higher fee.
-The compliance fee should be identical for all schemes with the same tonnage shortfall, regardless of scheme size.
+5. Shortfalls which represent a higher proportion of the national target set by Government should incur a higher fee by applying a compliance fee escalator.

-In previous years the compliance fee methodology adopted has included a quadratic escalator which increases the fee payable in proportion to the shortfall of any scheme compared with its own collection target for the year.
+In 2014 and 2015 the compliance fee methodology adopted has included a quadratic escalator which increased the fee payable in proportion to the shortfall of any scheme compared with its own collection target for the year.

-Whilst we agree with the principle of the escalator, this method means that a large scheme with a given tonnage shortfall would pay a significantly lower fee than a smaller scheme with the same tonnage shortfall (see graph below).
+Whilst we agree with the principle of the escalator, this method meant that a large scheme with a given tonnage shortfall would pay a significantly lower fee than a smaller scheme with the same tonnage shortfall.
 This is because it would represent a lower proportion of the large scheme's target.
-The impact of this is that a large scheme could have a lower incentive to engage in additional collection than a smaller scheme for the same tonnage shortfall.
+The impact of this was that a large scheme could have a lower incentive to engage in additional collection than a smaller scheme for the same tonnage shortfall.
 It may also lead to smaller schemes being under greater pressure to pay additional costs to over collectors in order to avoid paying the compliance fee.

-Neither of these outcomes is desirable in encouraging stability of the WEEE system, and could lead to distortions and unfair competition.
-We propose to amend this so that the escalator is calculated in relation to a scheme's shortfall against the national target in each stream rather than the scheme target in that stream.
-This would ensure that the escalator would be identical for a given tonnage shortfall, regardless of scheme size.
+As neither of these outcomes is desirable in encouraging stability of the WEEE system, and could lead to distortions and unfair competition, for 2016 we proposed to amend this so that the escalator was calculated in relation to a scheme's shortfall against the national target in each stream rather than the scheme target in that stream.
+This ensured that the escalator would be identical for a given tonnage shortfall, regardless of scheme size.